WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

 ## Enable EDD in FluentAffiliate

-Once Easy Digital Downloads is active, go to the **FluentAffiliate Dashboard**.
-In the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.
+Once Easy Digital Download is running on your site, you can connect it to **FluentAffiliate**.
+1. Go to your **FluentAffiliate Dashboard** and click on the Settings tab in the top menu.
+2. From the menu on the left, select **Integration Settings**.

-Inside the Integration Settings, you'll see a list of available integrations.
-Look for **Easy Digital Downloads** in this list.
-To enable the integration, click on the **toggle** button next to EDD.
+3. You will see a list of available integrations.
+Find **Easy Digital Downloads** and click the **toggle** button next to it to turn it on.

-Your **Easy Digital Downloads** integration with **FluentAffiliate** is now active, allowing affiliates to earn referral commissions on digital product sales.
+Your **Easy Digital Downloads** integration is now active, allowing affiliates to earn referral commissions on your digital sales.
+You can use the

 In the **Manage** section, you'll find additional settings to customize how affiliate commissions work with your products.